You just never know where you'll find a recipe.

 The free salt packets (as if fast food isn't briny enough) partially made up for the cream we had to buy for today's recipe.
 It's been a long time since I bought cream for anything.
 I'd forgotten how thick it is.
 Check out the height of the dome it's making in the measuring cup.

-Maxine Menster had a weird way of avoiding butter.
-First she used imitation butter, now she's using butter in its raw, unchurned state.
+It's striking how this recipe comes so close to butter.
+First we use imitation butter, now we're using butter in its raw, unchurned state.
 It coats the batter like slime before it actually mixes in.

 I don't know what the cream is supposed to do in this recipe.
 When I tasted the dough, I was kind of expecting a massive, magical flavor change from it.
 After all, why use such a rarely-deployed ingredient (well, rarely-deployed in cookie dough anyway) if it's not going to make your cookies into ecstasy on a cute plate?
 But despite tasting anticlimactically normal, the dough did taste really good.
 And it finally stopped being so curdled and weird.
 It now looked, well, creamy.

 It also fit perfectly in an old pint tub.
-We're halving the recipe, so if you're making Maxine Menster's original quantities, you'll have about a quart of cookie dough.
+We're halving the recipe, so if you're making Maxine Menster's original quantities, you will need two empty sour cream containers to hold it all.
 Well, they did say it was her Christmas cookies.
 And while Christmas cookie recipes are different everywhere you bake, they always crank out enough to feed your entire extended family as if you haven't been making an entire holiday feast.

 |Ready to refrigerate!|